Layla-P/APIGatewayWithYarpEureka/README.md

-# Build an API gateway with .NET 5, C# and YARP
+# Build an API gateway with .NET 6, C#, YARP, and Netflix Eureka